Communities United for Health Equity

 Jefferson has a long history of outreach to improve the lives of disadvantaged people in our communities.
 We’ve been listening to our neighbors, and key ideas for philanthropic support are clear: We will provide seed money grants to help organizations in vulnerable neighborhoods improve health and well-being; partner with local, regional, and global organizations to establish community health centers in underserved areas; help local nonprofits teach financial skills and increase employment; and increase educational access through scholarships.

-Philadelphia Collaborative for Health Equity
+Jefferson Collaborative for Health Equity